 Admission for Residents of U.S. Territories

-American students from Territories of the United States are admitted on the same basis as other American students.
+Residents from Territories of the United States are admitted on the same basis as United States Citizens.

 Admission of Permanent Residents

-Permanent residents are admitted on the same basis as other American students.
+Permanent residents are admitted on the same basis as United States Citizens.
 Students are required to provide copies of both sides of their permanent resident cards.

 Admission for International Students

 UW-Eau Claire welcomes applications from students from other countries.
-International students must complete an application for admission, provide evidence of English proficiency, confirm financial sponsorship, and submit academic records and examination results.
+International students must complete an application for admission, pay the application fee, provide evidence of English proficiency, confirm financial sponsorship, and submit academic records and examination results.
 Further information about the application process and required documents is available on the UW-Eau Claire international admissions website.